webcomponents/polyfills/README.md

 The `@apply` proposal has been abandoned in favor of the ::part/::theme [Shadow Parts spec](https://tabatkins.github.io/specs/css-shadow-parts/).
 Therefore, the ApplyShim library is deprecated and provided only for backwards compatibility.
 Support going forward will be limited to critical bug fixes.

+### Known Issues:

+* `@apply` mixins cannot be modified at runtime.
+* shorthand properties are not expanded and may conflict with more explicit properties where the last definition wins, e.g. `border: 2px solid black` and `border-color: orange`.
+For this reason, we recommend avoiding shorthand properties.
+* nested mixins are not supported.

 ### Example:

 Here we define a block called `--mixin` at the document level, and apply that block to `my-element` somewhere in the page.